 New bridge, new paths, new routes from Drummoyne to Rozelle.
 Now finished, but still a few problems.
 Many rate the shared path along Victoria Road as one of the bumpiest in Sydney, with poles and other obstructions proliferating, despite many emails by cyclists.
 Westconnex plans for tunnels under Rozelle also include new bicycle links along parts of Victoria Rd.

-The Greenway– a bike and walking link next to the railwayfrom Hawthorne Canal at Iron Cove to Cooks River Cycleway in Marrickville was approved as part of the light rail extension in 2011 but was then put on hold in 2013 by the new Liberal Govt through lack of any budget to build it.
+a bike and walking link next to the railwayfrom Hawthorne Canal at Iron Cove to Cooks River Cycleway in Marrickville was approved as part of the light rail extension in 2011 but was then put on hold in 2013 by the new Liberal Govt through lack of any budget to build it.
 In 2016 the Liberal Govt finally allocated $7.5 m to the project, if the 3 local councils (now the Innerwest Council) matched the funds.
 This was done in 2018 and a Masterplan developed.
 Some $27m is available through to 2023.
 Holdups occurred in 2019, but construction in the north on Hawthorne Canal has started (2020, new path along the canal, 2021, widening path from Hawthorne Canal to UTS Rowing Club).
 Important underpasses of Parramatta Rd and Longport St are scheduled for 2022.
 More details.

-Bay Run– The (former) local member, Verity Firth, obtained a grant of $700,000 for SHFA (Sydney Harbour Foreshore Authority) for paving the unpaved section near Callan Park.
-Now finished, check it out.
-Love the wide smooth bits.
-Hate those bollards.
+Bay Run– The (former) local member, Verity Firth, obtained a grant of $700,000 for SHFA (Sydney Harbour Foreshore Authority) for paving the unpaved section Wharf Rd to Glover St.

 Rozelle Goods Yard and White Bay Masterplan.
 Also Cruise Passenger Terminal and Temporary Exhibition Centre projects and retention of the Glebe Island Bridge.